thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 # IHM_Robotics_Consultancy_Project

-VF gripper V2: simulates the gripper with base within the simscape
+VF gripper V2: simulates the gripper with a base within the simscape

-Gripper Control Algorithm: Basic control of the gripper, realise rotation between -90 to 90 degree.
-Working on realising rotations between 90 to 180 degree.
+Gripper Trajectory Algorithm: Basic gripper control, realise rotation between -180 to 180 degrees.

+Gripper Control: Developed a control algorithm that successfully removed the error throughout the process.

-Smooth Motion Function: Plots the the motion of consecutive straight-line trajectories in 3D, with samples in time.
+Smooth Motion Function: Plots the motion of consecutive straight-line trajectories in 3D, with samples in time.